loncarales/minikube-ollama-lab/README.md

 Make note of this IP address (e.g., 192.168.49.2) as you'll need to include it in the hostname configuration.

-Create a file named open-webui-values.yaml to customize the Open-WebUI deployment.
-This file should include the necessary configurations to connect to your Ollama instance.
+The repository includes an `open-webui-values.yaml` file that you may need to update with your Minikube IP.

-6. Install Open-WebUI
+3. Install Open-WebUI:

 ```bash
 helm upgrade --install open-webui open-webui/open-webui \